-All 30x40 bolt-up kits come with a standard 2:12 roof pitch, although pitches ranging from a shallow 1:12 pitch to a steeper 4:12 pitch are available as an option.
-Some of our suppliers are able to provide custom roof pitches of 5:12 and 6:12.
+All 30 by 40 bolt-up kits come with a standard 2:12 roof pitch, although pitches ranging from a shallow 1:12 pitch to a steeper 4:12 pitch are available as an option.
+Some of our suppliers can provide custom roof pitches of 5:12 and 6:12.

-How much does a 30x40 concrete slab cost?
+How much does a 30x40 metal building with slab cost?

 On average, a 30x40 concrete lab will cost $7,200.
 Typically, a concrete slab will cost between $4 and $8 per square foot (based on a nationwide average) for both materials and labor.
 The final price will depend largely on your building location, as costs vary from coast to coast.

 How many yards of concrete do you need for a 30x40 slab?

 For a standard 4" concrete slab, you will need 14.81 cubic yards of concrete; for a 6" slab, 22.22 cubic yards will be required.